We were hard pressed to pick a favorite vegan dessert recipe from The Joy of Vegan Baking.

 In the end, these vegan lemon bars scored highest on our bliss index.
 Everybody - vegetarian, vegan or omnivore - loves them!

-These lemon bars are best eaten the same day, but they can be covered and stored in the refrigerator for up to 2 days.
+These lemon bars are best eaten the same day, but they can be covered and stored in the refrigerator for up to 2 days - if they last that long.

 Total Prep & Cook Time: 40 Min